gcdev373/stroom-analytic-demo/README.md

 This repo presents just one possible approach.

-# Components
-## EventGen
+# EventGen
-Sample event generator that features a configurable state machine in order to create relatively realistic looking data.
+This repo includes a standalone Sample event generator that features a configurable state machine in order to create relatively realistic looking data.
 For example, a user might not normally be able to log into a mainframe without first logging onto a VPN.

 It is also possible to define rare (special) kinds of state transition e.g. a user actually logging onto the mainframe without logging onto the VPN first, and have the system separately record when